pumkinisawesome/s-des-cracking/docs/llm_improvement_log.md

 # Log of LLM interactions
-Log of interactions with ChatGPT 3.5 and Github Copilot, including suggested code, structural changes, and corrections and improvements I have made to the things the LLMs have suggested.
+Log of interactions with ChatGPT 3.5 and GitHub Copilot, including suggested code, structural changes, and corrections and improvements I have made to the things the LLMs have suggested.